Bosch (company): Other business areas

-The Bosch Group also operates in other business areas that are not assigned to a particular sector.

-Bosch Healthcare Solutions GmbH is a wholly owned subsidiary of Robert Bosch GmbH.
-The subsidiary was established in 2015.
-The business offers products and services in the area of healthcare and medical technology.
-In March 2020, Bosch Healthcare Solutions announced that it has developed a diagnostic tool for detecting the coronavirus SARS-CoV-2 responsible for the COVID-19 pandemic in under three hours.
-According to Bosch, the test can be performed directly at the point of care, eliminating the need to transport samples.
+The Bosch Group operates in other business areas that are not assigned to a particular sector.
+Bosch Healthcare Solutions GmbH is a wholly owned subsidiary of Robert Bosch GmbH, established in 2015, that provides products and services in the area of healthcare and medical technology.
+In March 2020, Bosch Healthcare developed a COVID-19 testing tool that provided results within two and a half hours that was performed directly at the point of care.

 The Grow Platform GmbH is the legal entity of Grow and a 100% subsidiary of the Bosch corporation.
 Grow is an internal start-up incubator.
 Robert Bosch Venture Capital GmbH (Rbvc, also known as Bosch Ventures) is the corporate venture capital company of the Bosch Group.
 RBVC invests worldwide in innovative start-up companies.
 Its investment activities focus on technology companies working in areas of business of current and future relevance for Bosch, above all, automation and electrification, energy efficiency, enabling technologies, and healthcare systems.
 RBVC also invests in services and business models as well as new materials that are relevant to the above-mentioned areas of business.

 Locations

-Through a complex network of over 440 subsidiaries and regional entities, the company operates in over 60 countries worldwide.
+Through a complex network of over 468 subsidiaries and regional entities, the company operates in over 60 countries worldwide.
 Including sales and service partners, Bosch's global manufacturing, engineering, and sales network covers nearly every country in the world.
-At 125 locations across the globe, Bosch employs roughly 64,500 associates in research and development.
+At 125 locations across the globe, Bosch employs roughly 90,100 associates in research and development.